hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 ]
 ```

-This is what your `channels` object should look like:
+This is what the `channels` object should look like:

 ``` bash
     "channels": {